 Ed searches forward in your file, starting with the line following the current line.
 If your pattern has not been found by the time ed gets to the end of the file, ed wraps around to the beginning of your file and continues looking.
 Ed searches until the pattern is found, or until ed reaches the line prior to the starting line of the search.

 Backward Searches

 You can search backwards in your file by enclosing the pattern between two question marks.
-For example, searches backwards from the current line, looking for a line containing the string "file".
-Ed found the pattern after wrapping around to the end of the file.
+For example, to the file.

 ?file?